CPK Insurance

-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Professional Liability Insurance in Wilmington

-Professional Liability Insurance Risk Factors in Wilmington
+About Professional Liability Insurance in Wilmington, DE

 In Delaware, professional liability insurance is used to respond when a client alleges a professional mistake, missed deadline, bad recommendation, or failure to act caused financial harm.
 The core protections include negligence claims coverage, errors and omissions insurance, defense costs coverage, and settlements and judgments coverage, and the policy can also address breach of contract coverage when the claim is tied to how professional services were delivered.
-Delaware does not publish a separate statewide mandate for this product in the data provided, but coverage requirements may vary by industry and business size, so contracts and licensing rules should be checked carefully.
+Delaware does not publish a separate statewide mandate for this product, but coverage requirements may vary by industry and business size, so contracts and licensing rules should be checked carefully.
 That is especially important for professionals working in finance, healthcare, technical services, and other advisory fields that are prominent in the state economy.
 Most policies are claims-made, so the retroactive date matters if you change carriers or expand services.
 The policy generally follows the claim, not the location of the client, which is useful for Delaware firms serving customers in Dover, Wilmington, Newark, and nearby metro areas.
 Coverage terms, exclusions, and endorsements vary by carrier, so the policy should be reviewed for the exact professional services you provide.

 Coverage Included